-I sat down with John (Eric) Vance, M.D., a child and adolescent psychiatrist at Carilion Clinic, to find out what to do if you think your child is depressed.
+John (Eric) Vance, M.D., a child and adolescent psychiatrist at Carilion Clinic, explains what to do if you think your child is depressed.

 Living: What should I do if I am concerned about mental, behavioral or emotional symptoms in my child?

 Vance: First, talk to your child about why you are concerned and what you’ve noticed.
 Discuss the changes you have seen in your child that have you concerned, guage their response to that and see if he would be willing to go with you to a professional to get checked out.

 Living: Do you need to go straight to a psychiatrist or should you go to your pediatrician?